Up to 50% off sofas & mattresses — limited‑time deals.

 Should I buy a second slipcover set?

-If you choose light colors or you wash frequently, a backup set makes the sofa usable while one cover is drying.
+If you choose a light color or wash often, a backup set makes life easier because the sofa stays usable while one cover is drying.

 Can I put slipcovers in the dryer?